opencv/opencv/modules/core/doc/xml_yaml_persistence.rst

 -----------
 .. ocv:class:: FileStorage

-XML/YAML file storage class that incapsulates all the information necessary for writing or reading data to/from a file.
+XML/YAML file storage class that encapsulates all the information necessary for writing or reading data to/from a file.

 FileStorage::FileStorage
 ------------------------